SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-advanced/+page.md

     </div>
 </div>

-So how is this done?
-Well using the conveniently named **transition** property.
-With the transition property we can provide the name of other properties such as height and background-color as values.
-Once the values for the properties we include change, we see the transition effect.
+With the transition property we can provide the name of properties such as height and background-color as values.
+Once the values for these properties change, we will see the transition in effect.
 In the above example I am using the value 'all' to apply a transition affect to all properties.

-We can further customise our transitions by providing different animation durations such as 500ms or 100ms.
+We can even further customise our transitions by providing different animation durations such as 500ms or 100ms to the property **transition-duration**.

 ## Transforms